griptape-ai/griptape/docs/griptape-framework/drivers/vector-store-drivers.md

 ### Griptape Cloud Knowledge Base

 The [GriptapeCloudKnowledgeBaseVectorStoreDriver](../../reference/griptape/drivers/vector/griptape_cloud_knowledge_base_vector_store_driver.md) can be used to query data from a Griptape Cloud Knowledge Base.
-Loading into Knowledge Bases is not support, only querying.
+Loading into Knowledge Bases is not supported at this time, only querying.
 Here is a complete example of how the driver can be used to query an existing Knowledge Base:

 ```python
 import os